 Financial Aid For Those Affected by War, Terrorism, & Natural Disasters

 If you have personally been affected by a local, state, or federal disaster, or by terrorism or war, you may be eligible for certain waivers and modifications to your current financial aid or student loans you have already taken.
-The law that authorizes these waivers, the HEROES Act of 2003, set an expiration date for these benefits, which is Sep.
-30, 2012.
+These waivers, first authorized by the HEROES Act of 2003, have been extended through Sept.
+30, 2017.

 If you reside in an area that has been declared a disaster, your college or university may be able to offer many other forms of federal student financial aid relief.